ramiz-bozai-dbt/dbt_cloud_webhooks_tableau/README.md

         - In the "Input data" section, map the following two items:
             - raw_body: 1.
 Raw Body
             - auth_header: 1.
 Headers Http Authorization
         - Paste in the following code in the code section.
-Be sure to replace the placeholder "YOUR_STORAGE_SECRET_HERE" with the UUID secret generated earlier along with the webhook key and Tableau authentication variables.
+Be sure to replace the placeholder "YOUR_STORAGE_SECRET_HERE" with the UUID secret generated earlier along with the webhook key, appropriate API version, and Tableau authentication variables.
             - ```python
                 import requests
                 import hashlib